Real Estate Law and Litigation

 Banking Law and Litigation

 - In Knauf v.
-Bank of LaPlace, where the defendant bank was selectively processing checks presented by our client, the payee of the checks, the bank erroneously dishonored and returned one check stating that it was missing endorsement though the bank had processed and paid other checks identically endorsed.
+Bank of LaPlace, where the defendant bank was selectively processing its customer checks presented for payment when the customer’s scheme was uncovered.
+The bank declined to pay the check payable to our client while paying others on the same day.
+The bank erroneously dishonored and returned one check stating that it was missing an endorsement though the bank had processed and paid other checks identically endorsed.
 We established a cause of action against the bank; the court held in favor of our client that the bank owed the payee a general obligation of good faith and ordinary care in handling checks.
 567 So.2d 182 (La.
 5 Cir., 1990).

 Governmental Litigation and Contractual Rights